 The North Atlantic right whale has the unfortunate distinction of being named by the whaling industry because it was the “right whale” to hunt.
 It was easy to harpoon and it floated after death, while some other species sunk.
 These characteristics led to this species being hunted to near extinction, and even 65 years after hunting of North Atlantic right whales ceased, it is still struggling to recover.

-The North Atlantic right whale is one of three species of right whales (the North Pacific right whale and Southern right whale are the other two).
-Like all the great baleen whales, this species reaches very large sizes.
-With lengths up to 50 feet (15 m) and weights up to 64 metric tonnes (140,000 pounds), the North Atlantic right whale is one of the largest species on earth.
-Interestingly, though they are enormous, North Atlantic right whales are not predatory.
-They filter feed for prey and are totally harmless to people (other than through accidental collisions).
-This life history strategy is common among several large animals in the ocean, including the whale shark, the basking shark, and the other great whales.
-As opposed to other large baleen whales, which gulp water and filter out their prey after contracting their throat muscles and squeezing out the gulped water, right whales filter feed by swimming with their mouths open and capturing prey in their specially angled baleen through which the water flows.
+The North Atlantic right whale is one of three species of right whales (the North Pacific right whale and Southern right whale are the two other species).
+Like all the great baleen whales, this species can grow quite large.
+With lengths of up to 50 feet (15 m) and weighing up to 64 metric tonnes (140,000 pounds), the North Atlantic right whale is one of the largest species on earth.
+Interestingly, though they are enormous, North Atlantic right whales are filter feeders and are not a threat to people.
+This feeding strategy is common among several large animals in the ocean, including the whale shark, the basking shark, and other great whales.
+As opposed to other large baleen whales, which gulp water and filter out their prey after contracting their throat muscles and squeezing out the excess water, right whales filter feed by swimming with their mouths open and capturing prey in their specially angled baleen through which the water flows.
 Their preferred prey consists of mostly pelagic crustaceans, like krill and copepods.

-Like all whales, North Atlantic right whales are mammals and give live birth to very large calves that they nurse for about one year.
+Like all whales, North Atlantic right whales are mammals and give live birth to very large calves that are nursed for about one year.
 Males do not provide parental care and do not seem to live near the females / young for most of the year.
-Individual are known to undergo very long migrations between feeding grounds in sub-polar areas and calving grounds in warm temperate latitudes.
-Their very large size may help North Atlantic right whales (and other migrating animals) survive such long trips through waters that may provide relatively little food.
-During their migrations, these whales stay somewhat close to the coast, so they are particularly vulnerable to strikes by large ships or entanglement in fishing gear.
+Individuals are known to undergo very long migrations between feeding grounds in sub-polar areas and calving grounds in warm temperate latitudes.
+Their large size may help North Atlantic right whales (and other migrating animals) survive these epic journeys through waters that may provide relatively little food.
+During their migrations, North Atlantic right whales often come near shore, so they are particularly vulnerable to strikes by large ships or entanglement in fishing gear.